 Garbage collection is a collective term for the various mechanisms Kubernetes uses to clean up cluster resources.
 This allows the clean up of resources like the following:

-- Failed pods
+- Terminated pods

 - Completed Jobs